logux/docs/3-concepts/2-action.md

 1. They must have `type` property with a string value.
 2. You can use only string, number, boolean, `null`, array, and object as values.
 All values should be serializable to JSON.
 This is why functions, class instances, `Symbol`, `BigInt` is prohibited.

-We recommend to keep actions atomic.
+We recommend keeping actions atomic.
 It means that action should not contain current state.
-For instance, it is better to generate `likes/add` and `logux/remove` on the client, rather than `likes/set` with exact number.
+For instance, it is better to generate `likes/add` and `logux/remove` on the client, rather than `likes/set` with the exact number.

-Server can send old action made by another user when this client was offline (for instance, another users will set like to the post too).
-In this case Logux Redux will revert own recent actions, add old changes from the server, and replay own actions again.
-As result, action will be applied again to the different state.
+The server can send old action made by another user when this client was offline (for instance, other users will set like to the post too).
+In this case, Logux Redux will revert own recent actions, add old changes from the server, and replay own actions again.
+As a result, action will be applied again to a different state.
 Atomic `likes/add` will work great, but non-atomic `likes/set` will override other changes.

 [Redux actions]: https://redux.js.org/basics/actions